alexquintino/alexquintino.github.io/_posts/2015-03-26-visualizing-collaborations-between-artists.md

 Another interesting metric is betweenness centrality which in this case will be artists that are the connection between different groups of artists.
 The top 3 here are Groove Armada, Gilles Peterson and Nic Fanciulli.

 ### clusters
 One of the main things I was hoping to see on the graph was clusters of similar artists and, in a way, representing different styles of music.
 In the end I was quite happy to see that the graph produced a couple of them.
 Kudos to Gephi for making it really easy.
-Large version [here](/img/artist_vis/clusters.png).
+Large version <a href="/img/artist_vis/clusters.png" class="external-link">here</a>.
 <img class="pure-img" src="/img/artist_vis/1024x_clusters.jpg" alt="Clusters" title="Clusters">

 Here are some of them in more detail.
 The Hip Hop and R&B cluster: